mariapacana/date-automator/README.md

 ADDITIONAL
 - User can select places where they would like to go on a date
 - There is more intelligent interaction with the crushes
+- User can connect to Google Calendar
+- User can look through Google Contacts